-The main barrier to long-term sustainability is a lack of recurrent funding - see the inset box on the next page.
+The main barrier to long-term sustainability is a lack of recurrent funding-see the inset box opposite.
 Households either do not have the cash, or are unwilling to spend it on water supply maintenance and new toilets.
-WaterAid is not alone in providing services which will have a service life of only five to 10 years, nevertheless such a prospect is not acceptable and solutions need to be found.
+WaterAid is not alone in providing services which will have a service life of only 5-10 years, nevertheless such a prospect is not acceptable and solutions need to be found.
 More could be done to explore options for recurrent funding of developments needed by rural communities.
 Initiatives such as savings and revolving loans schemes, animal banks, and communal farming plots could all contribute to sustainable solutions at a community level.